jescalan/roots/readme.md

 ##### To Do

+- page reloads twice and it shouldnt (ship when this is done)
 - better testing
 - image optimization (this has external dependencies... yech)
 - deploy to custom ftp server